 This program is offered by the Civil, Industrial and Mechanical Engineering Technologies Department.

-- This program is accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (www.abet.org).
+- The program is accredited by the Engineering Technology Commission (ETAC) of ABET, http://www.abet.org.

 - Coursework also offers training in computer utilization and computer-aided drafting (CAD).

 - The job placement rate after graduation from the Civil Engineering Technology program approaches 100 percent.